Chatney/vr_media_viewer/README.md

+## VR media viewer
+I wanted to have a VR image viewer to browse old photos and relive them vividly.

+So this is an attempt at making a 3d VR viewer for image and video files that does not require any preprocessing.
+You can manipulate the image to be really IN it, and browse to the next by using your VR controlers.

-Attempt at making a 3d VR viewer for image and video files by using Unity Sentis and a depth_anything onnx model to create a mesh, and projecting the image frame.
+Using Unity Sentis and a depth_anything onnx model to create a mesh, and projecting the image frame.
+The mesh uses the full float16 depth information, so the depth resolution has no stair-stepping as opposed to rendering it to a compressed image first.

+## Photos
 Image display works pretty well, even for extreme image resolution, so that uses the vit_L model.
 Te full resolution image is projected onto the lower resolution mesh, so higher resolution images look way better than video.
-For a 40MP image, on a RTX3090 generating it takes about 0.5 seconds to generate the mesh and material, so I guess this might also work on lower end computers.
+For a 40MP image, on a RTX3090, generating the mesh and material takes about 0.5 seconds, so I guess this might also work on lower end computers.

+## Video
 The video playback works but is pretty janky and taxing.
-So video uses the vid_B model For < 1080p videos the framerate is passable at best, and the pause button is broken (works, but janky).
+So video uses the vid_B model.
+For < 1080p videos the framerate is passable at best, and the pause button is broken (works, but janky).
 But still very cool.
+For video, the depth values are not normalized in any way, this means that the resulting mesh is pretty stable.

+## Yes
+Single-threaded spaghetti.
+If you have no image after pressing the pause button, press the video timeline and it should maybe reappear.

 ## Credits

-the onnx models were downloaded from https://github.com/fabio-sim/Depth-Anything-ONNX/releases
+the onnx models were downloaded from https://github.com/fabio-sim/Depth-Anything-ONNX/releases.

 ```bibtex
 @article{yang2024depth,